Reference

 compliant to schema

-The following schema indicates that a string contains a PNG image, encoded using Base64:
+The following schema indicates that a string contains a PNG file and is encoded using Base64:

 schema